 Dr. Michal can be heard on the Resound Label with the Chicago Symphony Orchestra under the baton of Bernard Haitink performing Mahler’s Symphony No. 2 and on the Analekta label with L’Orchestre de la Francophonie Canadienne as solo horn for Bruckner’s Symphony No. 4.
 He has also recorded with the Cincinnati Symphony and Albany Symphony.
 Currently, Dr. Michal is recording his first solo album of world premiers for horn and electronics by Peter Van Zandt Lane, Mark Oliveiro, Salvatore Macchia, and Gordon Green with additional pieces by Tyler Ogilvie.
 The album is due out in 2019.

 Dr. Michal has recently presented recitals and masterclasses at the International Horn Society Conference, New York City Electroacoustic Music Festival and International Computer Music Conference, Ohio Music Education Association Conference, Hartt School of Music, University of Georgia, University of Wisconsin at Madison, Stevens Point, and Milwaukee, The Ohio State University, Ohio University, Bowling Green State University, Wright State University, and Amherst College.

-He received his degrees from Indiana University (BM), Northwestern University (MM), and The Ohio State University (DMA).
-He completed additional studies at Bowling Green State University and the IES Institute in Vienna, Austria.
-His principal teachers include Rosemary Williams, Michael Hatfield, Michael Höltzel, Richard Seraphinoff, Jeff Nelsen, Volker Altmann, Gail Williams, Liz Freimuth, and Bruce Henniss.
+Dr. Michal received his degrees from Indiana University (B.M.), Northwestern University (M.M.), The Ohio State University (D.M.A.), and he completed additional studies at Bowling Green State University and the IES Institute in Vienna, Austria.
+His principal teachers include Rosemary Williams, Michael Hatfield, Michael Höltzel, Richard Seraphinoff, Jeff Nelsen, Volker Altmann, Gail Williams, Elizabeth Freimuth, and Bruce Henniss.